ronaldllau/VaccineDesign/README.md

 ## Troubleshooting

+- **ESM Module Not Found**: If you get an error about missing "esm" module, run: `pip install fair-esm`
 - **Container crashes on startup**: Ensure your Docker engine has enough memory allocated (minimum 4GB recommended)
 - **Slow first prediction**: The first prediction request triggers model loading, which may take 1-2 minutes
 - **"No valid peptides" error**: Check that your peptide contains only valid amino acid letters (ACDEFGHIKLMNPQRSTVWY)